dee-kap/deecode/content/about.md

 This website has been around in various forms (on different domains) since 2003.
 Initially, it was primarily a technical blog focused on programming.
 In 2022, I decided to wipe the slate clean, removing old content that no longer reflected my interests or value to others.

-When I first started blogging, my goal was to promote myself professionally and gain recognition in tech circles.
-I achieved desired success in that.
+When I first started blogging, my goal was to promote myself professionally and gain recognition in tech circles and It worked out well for me.

-Now, while coding is still a core part of my identity, I’ve developed interests in other areas as well.
+Now, while coding is still a core part of my identity, over the years I have also developed interests in other areas.
 This website is no longer just a technical blog, it’s a more authentic space that reflects who I am today.